lifelong-learning-systems/l2metrics/docs/Metrics_Overview.md

     Consists of multiple tasks with no parametric variations exercised throughout the syllabus.
 Testing phase is mandatory.
     The purpose of this type of syllabus is to assess whether the agent can transfer knowledge from a learned task to a new task.

+    + ANT, subtype C

+    Consists of multiple tasks with parametric variations exercised throughout the syllabus.
+Testing phase is mandatory.
+    The purpose of this type of syllabus is to assess whether the agent can transfer knowledge from a learned task with parametric variation to a new task with parametric variation.

 Metric definitions: